| TEHACHAPI

 The loop carries an enormous amount of

-accessible by auto.
+freight daily.
+It is easily accessible by auto.
 Take Highway 58 northwest from Tehachapi (or southeast

 from Bakersfield) to Keene.
 From Keene follow the sign pointing to Tehachapi